 Traditionally, a small incision is made through one side of the abdomen.
-The large blood vessels that lie in front of the spine are gently moved aside.
+Gravity helps shift the abdominal contents to the side naturally and the large blood vessels that lie in front of the spine are gently moved aside.

 Step 2: Disc removal